qwc-services/qwc-services.github.io/src/topics/Search.md

 When activating a search to a theme, you can either:

-* Add the search name to the `default` list, where it is always active
+* Add the search name to the `default` list, resulting in the search always being active.
-* Add the search name to the `layers` object, where it is only active if the QGIS layer called `QGIS_LAYER` is present on the map
+* Add the search name to the `layers` object, resulting in the search being active only if the theme layer `<layer_name>` is present in the theme.

 2. Create a new resource in the Admin GUI